The symplectic geometry of the three-body problem: Digression: symplectic cobordisms and fillings

 A very broad class for which very strong uniqueness results hold is the following.
 We say that a contact $3$-manifold $(X,\xi)$ is \emph{planar} if $\xi$ is supported (in the sense of Giroux) by an open book whose page has genus zero.

-\begin{theorem}[Wendl \cite{Wendl}] Assume that $(M,\omega)$ is a strong symplectic filling of a planar contact $3$-manifold $(X,\xi)$, and fix a supporting open book of genus zero pages, i.e.\ $M=\mathbf{OB}(P,\phi)$ with $g(P)=0$.
-Then $(M,\omega)$ is symplectomorphic to a (symplectic) blow-up of the symplectic Lefschetz fibration $\mathbf{LF}(P,\phi)$. \end{theorem}
+\begin{thm}[Wendl \cite{Wen10}] Assume that $(M,\omega)$ is a strong symplectic filling of a planar contact $3$-manifold $(X,\xi)$, and fix a supporting open book of genus zero pages, i.e.\ $M=\mathbf{OB}(P,\phi)$ with $g(P)=0$.
+Then $(M,\omega)$ is symplectomorphic to a (symplectic) blow-up of the symplectic Lefschetz fibration $\mathbf{LF}(P,\phi)$. \end{thm}

-If we assume that the strong filling is \emph{minimal}, in the sense that it doesn't have symplectic spheres of self-intersection $-1$ (i.e.\ exceptional divisors), such filling is then uniquely determined.
+If we assume that the strong filling is \emph{minimal}, in the sense that it doesn't have symplectic spheres of self-intersection $-1$ (i.e.\ exceptional divisors), such a filling is then uniquely determined.
 It follows as a corollary, that a planar contact manifold is strongly fillable if and only if every supporting planar open book has monodromy isotopic to a product of positive Dehn twists.
 This reduces the study of strong fillings of a planar contact $3$-manifolds to the study of factorizations of a given monodromy into product of positive Dehn twists, a problem of geometric group theory in the mapping class group of a genus zero surface.

-\textbf{References.} A good introductory textbook to contact topology is Geiges' book \cite{Geiges}; see also \cite{G01} by the same author for a very nice survey on the history of contact geometry and topology, including connections to the work of Sophus Lie on differential equations (which gave rise to the contact condition), Huygens' principle on optics, and the formulation of classical thermodynamics in terms of contact geometry.
-For an introduction to symplectic topology, McDuff-Salamon \cite{MS} is a must-read.
-Anna Cannas da Silva \cite{CdS} is also a very good source, touching on K\"ahler geometry as well as toric geometry, relevant for the classical theory of integrable systems.
-For open books and Giroux's correspondence in dimension $3$, Etnyre's notes \cite{Etnyre} is a good place to learn.
+\textbf{References.} A good introductory textbook to contact topology is Geiges' book \cite{G08}; see also \cite{G01} by the same author for a very nice survey on the history of contact geometry and topology, including connections to the work of Sophus Lie on differential equations (which gave rise to the contact condition), Huygens' principle on optics, and the formulation of classical thermodynamics in terms of contact geometry.
+For an introduction to symplectic topology, McDuff--Salamon \cite{MS17} is a must-read.
+Anna Cannas da Silva \cite{CdS01} is also a very good source, touching on K\"ahler geometry as well as toric geometry, relevant for the classical theory of integrable systems.
+For open books and Giroux's correspondence in dimension $3$, Etnyre's notes \cite{E06} is a good place to learn.
 For open books in complex singularity theory (i.e.\ Milnor fibrations), the classical book by Milnor \cite{M68} is a gem.
-For related reading on Brieskorn manifolds in contact topology, Lefschetz fibrations and further material, Kwon-van Koert \cite{KvK} is a great survey.
-Another good source for symplectic geometry in dimension $4$, Lefschetz pencils, and its relationship to holomorphic curves and rational/ruled surfaces, is Wendl's recent book \cite{Wen2}.
+For related reading on Brieskorn manifolds in contact topology, Lefschetz fibrations and further material, Kwon--van Koert \cite{KvK16} is a great survey.
+Another good source for symplectic geometry in dimension $4$, Lefschetz pencils, and its relationship to holomorphic curves and rational/ruled surfaces, is Wendl's recent book \cite{Wen18}.